McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableGeneratorVersion = false
   # Set this to true to disable copy-to-clipboard button for inline code.
   disableInlineCopyToClipBoard = false
+  # Set this to true to disable the hover effect for copy-to-clipboard buttons for block code.
+  disableHoverBlockCopyToClipBoard = false
   # A title for shortcuts in menu is set by default.
 Set this to true to disable it.
   disableShortcutsTitle = false
   # If set to false, a Home button will appear below the search bar on the menu.